 Can you learn music as an adult?
 Of course you can.
-It’s not a question of is it possible or not, the question is how to you learn music as an adult.
+It’s not a question of is it possible or not, the question is how do you learn music as an adult.
 That’s a very different question that deserves some attention.

 Learning to play a musical instrument isn’t a skill that most people learn very quickly.
 It’s a complex fine motor skill that takes years of concentrated practice to become proficient.
-Children that acquire this skill almost always have a parent or two that help them stay with it for many years.
+Children that acquire this skill almost always have a parent or two that helps them stay with it for many years.
 Skilled musicians have added up hundreds, often thousands, of hours of practice over the years.
-As an adult you need to realize this, and you need to be ready for some work.
+As an adult, you need to realize this, and you need to be ready for some work.

 The most important thing for any adult who wants to learn music to understand is that daily consistency is the key to success.
 If you periodically practice, maybe once a week or even every other day, you’ll find your progress to be extremely slow.

 Practicing followed by sleep will lead to more progress than anything else you can do.
 You may say, “Duh, I have to sleep eventually after practicing, so why does this advice matter at all?”